 Besides using online search engines to find specific suppliers, SBDC consultants may have information concerning international, governmental, and private suppliers for your specific business activity.
 Another option is to attend industry trade shows.
 Trade shows are a great place to meet suppliers and wholesalers.
 Trade Show News Network is a way to find those shows and the suppliers who attend them.

 What are some resources to help with marketing research?

 Free: SBDCnet Industry Links – resources by industry (click on “Industry Links”).
 County Business Patterns – provides Census data on establishments, payroll and employee size for all U.S. counties by SIC.

 Paid: IbisWorld Industry Reports – guide to industry information, research, and analysis for many industries.
 Northern Light Market Strategic Research Portals – market and competitive intelligence.
 BizMiner – reports on industry, market and financial trends by size of business.
 To access Zapdata or IBISWorld, contact an SBDC consultant.
 Both databases search U.S. markets by SIC code.
 MarketResearch.com – offers both free and paid databases of market research reports.

 What is a Sales Pipeline?

-Google My Business is a free service Google provides to help your business claim and manage its free Google listing.
+Google Business Profile is a free service Google provides to help your business claim and manage its free Google listing.
 The listing contains details about your business.
-Your listing appears in the right side of the search screen whenever a user searches for your business by name.
-The Boise SBDC office has an employee who is a certified Google business consultant.
-She is happy to meet with you in person or via Zoom to help you establish your Google My Business listing.
+Your listing appears on the right side of the search screen whenever a user searches for your business by name.
+The Boise SBDC office has an employee who is a certified Google Partner and business consultant.
+She is happy to meet with you in person or via Zoom to help you establish your Google Business Profile listing.